-The site is characterised by buildings of mainly one storey in height.
+The site is characterized by buildings of mainly one storey in height.
 Setback distances vary substantially reflecting different periods of development.

-The buildings are representative of two primary 'planning control' periods - before and after parking provision was an issue.
-Some buildings are of minimal setback and address the street.
-Some of these have vehicle crossovers to accommodate vehicle access and service deliveries.
-The newer buildings have larger setback areas, which generally accommodate parking.
+Few buildings are of minimal setback so as to address the street.
+Some have vehicle crossovers to accommodate vehicle access and service deliveries.
+The newer buildings have larger setback areas which generally accommodate parking to be clearly visible from street approaches.

-The impact of the above is that buildings do not come together as a strong or coherent streetscape, although the consistency of uses within the street block adds a diversity to the Precinct generally.
+The impact of the above is that buildings do no do not come together as a strong or coherent streetscape, but appear to sit back from the street across areas of 'bitumen' surfaces used for car parking.

-Given the sites varied built form, low intensity of development, and proximity to the higher value residential land adjacent to the river foreshore and parkland, it is anticipated that some redevelopment of the land will occur in the medium to long term.
+Given the site's varied built form, low intensity of development, and proximity to the higher value residential land adjacent to the river foreshore and parkland, it is anticipated that some redevelopment of the land will be sought in the medium to long term.